60rtoip/PiotrW/README.md

 -- .exe users --

 This project has and .exe file in dist folder, it was not tested on other computers, but it should work.
-I can not add the .exe file to my reposetory, as well as some essential folders, so I advise to download all files form outlook.

 -- vsc users --